Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 The first, two gang, electrical box was used for both an outlet and to install a light switch.
 The single switch is used to turn on both the fan and the rope lighting under the theory that a quick glance out of a house window will verify that they are both off at night; the fan, high in the "attic" of the roof, cannot be seen from the house and could be left on for days otherwise.
 If lighting is desired, but not the fan breeze, the pull chain on the fan will still turn it off.

-A gas fire pit is quick to light and doesn't need time to get going - that can be important if the deck is to be used for only an hour or so.
-There is no ash clean up and ashes don't get ground into the deck surface as a result.
+A gas fire pit is quick to light and doesn't need time to get going, which can be important if the deck is to be used for only an hour or so.
+There is no ash clean-up, and ashes don't get ground into the deck surface as a result.
 Either way, though, the fire pit has been a very nice addition to our new covered deck.

-Materials Used For The Covered Deck
+Materials Used for the Covered Deck

 2X6X10' treated lumber

 4X4X8' redwood posts